A 95% chance of achieving your goals!?

 1. Have a Structure (Harmony)

 Having a predetermined agenda is a vital component to make the most of the time invested.
-It starts by setting expectations; each member understands how much time is allotted for starting the meeting, speaking during hot seat rotation and closing the meeting out.
+It starts by setting expectations; each member understands how much time is allotted for starting the meeting, speaking during hot seat or spotlight rotation, and closing the meeting out.

 Having an agenda means everyone knows when the meeting starts and when it should end.
 It provides structure and predictability.
 If members stay on track, everyone gets an equal opportunity to get support from the group.